RedisLabs/redislabs-docs/content/rs/administering/monitoring-metrics/prometheus-integration.md

 1. Copy this Prometheus configuration into `./prometheus/prometheus.yml` in your current folder:

-    * If you already have prometheus installed, just copy the 'redis-enterprise' job into your existing Prometheus configuration and skip the next step.
+    * If you already have Prometheus installed, just copy the 'redis-enterprise' job into your existing Prometheus configuration and skip the next step.
     * Replace `<cluster_name_or_ipaddress>` with your actual cluster FQDN or IP address.

     ```yml